Meet the Members of Council

 Rep - Andrea Sealy

 As the Ranger Advisor Andrea sits on the Award Council.
 She is a Guider of the 150th Barbados Rangers at the St. Philip Parish Church and is a Youth Commissioner, Sunday School teacher and much more.
-In her professional life Andrea is a Meteorologist at teh Caribbean Institute for Meteorology and hydrology and a lecturer in Meteorology at the UWI Cave Hill Campus.
+In her professional life Andrea is a Meteorologist at the Caribbean Institute for Meteorology and hydrology and a lecturer in Meteorology at the UWI Cave Hill Campus.

 The Barbados Boy Scouts Association has offered purposeful development opportunities to Bajan males for more than 100 year.
 That offering was enhanced by becoming a sub-licensed partner of the Award in 2017.
 The Scouts Association is a key partner for the Award in its efforts to increase the reach of Award programme on the island.